 - Coaching requests go through a single channel, maintaining quality standards and securing cost savings for the business.

-Our coaches can accommodate up to five, one-hour coaching sessions in a given ‘Coach on Campus’ day and these days are purchased in batches of six.
+Our coaches can accommodate up to six, one-hour coaching sessions in a given ‘Coach on Campus’ day and these days are purchased in batches of six.
 Of course, coaching hours can also be used for meetings with line managers, tripartite feedback sessions, or progress reviews with organisational sponsors.
 And ‘on campus’ days can be scheduled as needed to meet the demand for coaching.

 This gives organisational flexibility with how the coach’s time and expertise are utilised, allowing them to respond in a more agile way.